 Appropriately Uses Anti-Psychotic Medication

-This is the percentage of residents who were given antipsychotic medications.
-While antipsychotic medications may be vital to many patients, it is important to confirm these medications are being used only where medically required.
+This indicates the percent of patients given antipsychotic medications.
+While antipsychotic drugs may be helpful for many residents, it is important to ensure these drugs are being used only where medically required.
 In some situations, high levels of antipsychotic drug use may suggest that a nursing home is using these medications to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

 In Glasgow Health and Rehabilitation, 24.61% of Patients use Anti-Anxiety Medication

 This datapoint is a measure of the percentage of long-term patients taking antianxiety medications.

 Managing Depression Among Residents

 In Glasgow Health and Rehabilitation, 3.17% of Patients